 Your Jam Packed Schedule

-We aim to be all things to all people, juggling multiple roles between home and work.
+As an accounting professional, you set exceptionally high standards for yourself.
+You aim to be all things to all people, juggling multiple roles between home and your accounting practice.

 During lunch you run some errands and grab a quick bite to eat during a network meeting.
-You squeeze some more work in before the kids arrive home.
-Then after-school activities, dinner prep and kids to bed.
+Then, a little more work in before the kids arrive home.
+After-school activities, dinner prep and kids to bed are your late-afternoon priorities.
 You squeeze in a bit more work while you can keep your eyes open.
 Then off to bed.

 The next morning you wake up ready to do this all over again.